• Home /

 The Home-Buying Guide for Pet Parents

-According to the 2023-2024 APPA National Pet Owners Survey, 87 million U.S. households have pets, and millions of pet owners move yearly.
+According to the 2023-2024 APPA National Pet Owners Survey, 87 million U.S. households have pets, and multiple millions of pet owners change homes each year.

-Moving can be stressful for home buyers and their fur brigade – whether you’re moving out of your parent’s house, down the street, or moving out of state.
+Moving can be stressful for home buyers and their pets – whether moving down the street, moving out of your parent’s house, or moving out of state.

-We built this guide for pet parents to highlight how to shop for homes so that when you buy your first home, it’s a home that meets your and your paw pals’ needs, too.
+We built this guide for pet parents to highlight how to shop for homes so that when you buy your first home, it’s a home that meets both your needs and your pets’ needs.

 Find A Great Home For Your Pets [Infographic]